lowleveldesign/debug-recipes/memory/managed-memory-leaks.md

     dotnet-gcdump -p <process-id>
     dotnet-gcdump -n <process-name>

 Sometimes managed heap is not enough to diagnose the memory leak.
-In such situations, we need to create a memory dump, as described in the [deadlocks recipe](deadlocks/diagnosing-deadlocks.md).
+In such situations, we need to create a memory dump, as described in the [deadlocks recipe](../deadlocks/diagnosing-deadlocks.md#dump-collection).

-## Analyze collected snapshots
+## Analyzing collected snapshots

 ### Using perfview (memory dumps and GC snapshots)